alevchuk/minibank/scripts/REMEDIATION.md

 ## Remediation

 Find the PID of LND and issue a kill 15.
-If the process is still alive after 30 seconds issue a kill 9.
+If the process is still alive after 1 minute issue a kill 9.

 LND launcher needs to be set up so that it restarts itself automatically.
 Auto-unlock also needs to be in place.